Willson Contreras Player Props: Cardinals vs. Pirates

 Willson Contreras At The Plate

-- This year, Contreras has recorded at least one hit in five of 11 games (45.5%), and had multiple hits twice.
+- Contreras has gotten a hit in five of 12 games this year (41.7%), with multiple hits twice.

-- He has not hit a home run in his 11 games this year.
+- In 12 games played this year, he has not gone deep.

-- Contreras has picked up an RBI twice this year, but just one in each of those games.
+- Contreras has driven in a run twice this season, but just one in each of those games.

-- He has scored at least one run three times this season (27.3%), including one multi-run game.
+- In three of 12 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.